Accounting Schools in Michigan

 University of Michigan Ann Arbor

-At the Ross School of Business at the University of Michigan Ann Arbor, students can pursue a Master of Accounting (MAcc) degree.
+At the Ross School of Business at the University of Michigan Ann Arbor (UM-Ann Arbor), students can pursue a Master of Accounting (MAcc) degree.
 This flexible degree focuses on a broad educational foundation.
-Students study accounting and business fundamentals through courses such as Corporate Financial Research and Reporting, Federal Taxation, and Auditing and Assurance.
-Then, students customize the remaining third of their degree with cross-discipline electives from other U-M programs.
+Students study accounting and business fundamentals through 21 credits of courses such as Corporate Financial Research and Reporting; Federal Taxation; and Auditing & Assurance.
+Students can customize the remaining nine credits of their degree with cross-discipline electives from other UM-Ann Arbor programs.
 These electives can be in the business school, like International Tax or Financial Statement Analysis from the MBA program, or select courses in public policy, law, foreign language, or other subjects.
 MAcc students also focus on business communication, teamwork skills, and leadership development through university-organized seminars and symposiums.

 Grand Valley State University

-Grand Valley State University offers a Master of Science in Accounting (MSA) degree that can be completed on a part-time or full-time basis.
-The curriculum first focuses on essential accounting knowledge, and students take core classes in accounting fundamentals, ethics for accountants, international accounting, and financial statement analysis.
-Then, students choose electives based on their career interests.
-Coursework includes theory as well as its practical application in the field, and students learn through real-life examples and case studies.
-Grand Valley also maintains relationships with local accounting firms and other business leaders, and students have the opportunity to network and explore career opportunities while still in the program.
+Grand Valley State University (GVSU) offers an AACSB-accredited Master of Science in Accounting (MSA) degree that can be completed on a part-time or full-time basis.
+The curriculum first focuses on essential accounting knowledge, and students take core classes in Accounting Theory, Ethics for Accountants, and Financial Statement Analysis.
+Electives are chosen based on emphasis: Auditing or Taxation.
+Coursework includes 33 credits and focuses on theory as well as its practical application in the field, and students learn through real-life examples and case studies.
+With full-time study, the degree can be completed in 12 months.
+GVSU also maintains relationships with local accounting firms and other business leaders, and students have the opportunity to network and explore career opportunities while still in the program.

 Online Accounting Programs